Sora-310/Simple-Porker/README.md

-# Simple Porker
+# Simple-Porker
-"Simple Porker" is a simple porker game made in Java.
+"Simple-Porker" is a simple porker game made in Java.

 ## Feature
-"Simple Porker made in Java" allows players to play a simple game of poker.
+"Simple-Porker" allows players to play a simple game of poker.<br>
-Hold any number of cards from the five cards, and replace the cards other than the one you hold with other cards to arrange the hands.
+Hold any number of cards from the five cards, and replace the cards other than the one you hold with other cards to arrange the hands.<br>
-That's all there is to it.
+That's all there is to it.<br>
-Created in reference to the "Granblue Fantasy" mini-game.
+Created in reference to the "Granblue Fantasy" mini-game.<br>

 ## Install
-After downloading the zip file, run "Sample.java" in Visual Studio or Visual Stuidio Code, etc.
+After downloading the zip file, run "Sample.java" in Visual Studio or Visual Stuidio Code, etc.<br>
-I don't test environments under Linux and Mac.
+I don't test environments under Linux and Mac.<br>

 ## Note
 All code descriptions, etc., are written in Japanese.
 Please be careful.